 There are numerous audio solutions out there.
-Soundbars and headsets are the popular choice in home offices and huddles spaces, and for good reason.
+Soundbars and headsets are a popular choice in home offices and huddles spaces, and for good reason.
 They’re compact, high-performance and typically low maintenance compared to other fixed install products.
-Some conferencing sound bars even come with cameras and microphones built in.
+Some conferencing soundbars even come with cameras and microphones built-in.

 Here at Midwich, we have a wide range of workspace technology to help staff stay connected, contact your account manager to find out more.